Abhiiii25/Laptop-Recommender/README.md

 - 📝 **Better Product Descriptions**
   Generate clearer, more engaging laptop descriptions with Llama 3.

-- 🔐 **Runs Locally & Privately**
-  No cloud needed!
-Powered by Ollama for offline use.

 - ⚙️ **Debug Mode**
   See how your query is processed behind the scenes.